VickySekhon/VickySekhon/README.md

 <body>
   <h1 style = "text-align: center;">Hi 👋, I'm Vicky</h1>
   <p>- 🏫 I am a Second-Year student @ <a href = "https://www.wlu.ca/">Wilfrid Laurier University</a></p>
-  <p>- 🌱 I am searching for an <strong> internship </strong> to gain first-hand experience working on and growing scalable software :)
+  <p>- 🌱 I am searching for an <strong> internship </strong> to gain first-hand experience working on and growing scalable software
   <p>- 🔭 I’m currently working on a project called <a href = "https://www.internsync.com/home">InternSync</a>
-  <p>- ⚡ An interesting fact about me is that I enjoy <strong> speedcubing </strong> and solve a 3x3 Rubiks Cube in under 30 seconds</p>
+  <p>- ⚡ An interesting fact about me is that I enjoy <strong> speedcubing </strong>

   <h1 style = "text-align: center;">Connect With Me:</h1>